Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

-Figures~\ref{fig:spatial_polarity}a,b show that there are no significant changes after 36 hours of simulation.
-The only apparent change between 3 and 36 hours for these mechanism combinations are that a few simulations reach a fully-biased polarity with the checkpoint mechanism, since some nucleation sites at the tip exhibit MEO polarity and some nucleation sites at the cell body exhibit PEO polarity.
-For feedback-only and both mechanisms shown in Figure~\ref{fig:spatial_polarity}c and d, respectively, the spatial bias has mostly disappeared after 36 hours, with each nucleation location having fully-biased PEO or MEO polarity, and a roughly even split between these two extremes for the 100 model runs.
+Figures~\ref{fig:spatial_polarity}b,c show that there are no significant changes after 5 days of simulation.
+The only apparent change between 3 hours and 5 days for these mechanism combinations are that a few simulations reach a fully-biased polarity with the checkpoint mechanism, since some nucleation sites at the tip exhibit MEO polarity and some nucleation sites at the cell body exhibit PEO polarity.
+For the feedback-only and both mechanisms shown in Figure~\ref{fig:spatial_polarity}d and e, respectively, the spatial bias has mostly disappeared after 5 days, with each nucleation location having fully-biased PEO or MEO polarity, and a roughly even split between these two states for the 100 model runs.
 This phenomenon is due to most runs becoming fully-biased to either PEO or MEO polarity, as seen in Figure~\ref{fig:full_trunk}b.
 Again, this complete MT polarity alignment occurs through a gradual movement of the phase separation between MEO and PEO nucleation locations to the cell body or tip.
 Competition at this interface often takes time, which is why bistability is achieved on a much slower timescale when starting with mixed polarity in a full neurite rather than for a single nucleation location.

-Finally, we observe that the spatial polarity behaviors emerging from the feedback-only and the both mechanisms simulations in Figs.~\ref{fig:spatial_polarity}c,d are very similar, which is consistent with the overall polarity results in Section~\ref{sec:full_trunk}.
+Finally, we observe that the spatial polarity behaviors emerging from the feedback-only and the both mechanisms simulations in Figs.~\ref{fig:spatial_polarity}d,e are very similar, which is consistent with the overall polarity results in Section~\ref{sec:full_trunk}.
 The nucleation feedback mechanism thus emerges as the key driver for achieving bistable, fully-biased polarity states in the neurite model.